Embark (transit authority): RAPID

 RAPID is a bus rapid transit service operated by EMBARK.
 RAPID services specially-designed larger stations and utilizes transit signal priority to ensure faster trips.
 RAPID operates seven days per week with 12-30 minute headways.

-The service currently consists of one line, RAPID^{NW} (route 200 on destination signs), which travels from the EMBARK Transit Center in Downtown Oklahoma City along Classen Boulevard and Northwest Expressway (SH-3) to a park-and-ride lot at the intersection of Meridian Avenue and SH-3.
+The service currently consists of one line, RAPID NW (route 200), which travels from the EMBARK Transit Center in Downtown Oklahoma City along Classen Boulevard and Northwest Expressway (SH-3) to a park-and-ride lot at the intersection of Meridian Avenue and SH-3.
 The line travels 9.5 mi and services 32 stops (16 each way).

-Two other RAPID lines in northeast and southern Oklahoma City are planned as part of the MAPS 4 project.
+Another RAPID lines in northeast and southern Oklahoma City is planned as part of the MAPS 4 project.